matthieubulte/llm_c_opt/README.md

 [x] If the implementation did not change, repeat the prompt [x] Make it possible to use blas
 [x] do not include code of repeated artifacts
+[x] refiner should include an LLM

 [ ] Maybe give up after a certain number of iterations without improvement?
-[ ] verifier should include an LLM
+[ ] Maybe it's enough to run the reference implementation only once to save time